MaxMeyberg/UserAuth_Project/README.md

 FaceAuthApp is a React Native application that uses biometric authentication (Face ID) for user verification.
 This project integrates with Supabase for backend services and is built using Expo.

+## Important Remarks:
+- These instructions have NOT been tested fully, I did this project with no prior experience code base
+- I am also still learning the ins and outs of Github so there might be small mistakes in my Repo, if so, please feel free to contact me

 ## Features

 - **Biometric Authentication**: Utilizes Face ID for secure user authentication.